maxheckel/censys-assessment/README.md

 The API's url is localhost:8080, the UI's url is localhost:4200

 #### Importing data
-Within the `cmd/import/data` folder you must a file downloaded from Max Mind DB.
+Within the `cmd/import/data` folder you must add a file downloaded from Max Mind DB.
 It can be [downloaded here](https://dev.maxmind.com/geoip/geoip2/geolite2/).
 The file should be named GeoLite2-City.mmdb and placed in the `cmd/import/data` folder.

 ### Thoughts and Notes